BryanL2303/cvwo-2024-winter-assignment-frontend/README.md

 Run the following commands:
 ### `npm i`
 ### `npm run dev`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

+# To run development environment in docker container

+Install the project locally,
+Run the following commands:
+### `docker build . -t dev`
+### `docker run -d -p 3000:3000 --rm dev`
+Runs the app in the development mode.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Run `docker ps` to view the running container and its id To stop the container run `docker stop <id>`

 # Setting up in production environment